Accelerated Resolution Therapy® (ART)

 Most frequent questions and answers

-Fees for 50 minute psychotherapy sessions are $225.00, based on usual and customary rates for psychologists in the San Francisco Bay Area.
-ART usually requires about 90 minutes so the fee will be prorated to $405.00.
+Fees for 50-minute psychotherapy sessions are $250.00.
+This is based on common rates for psychologists in the San Francisco Bay Area.
+The session usually requires about 90 minutes, so we will prorate the fee to $450.00.
 Brightways Psychology does not offer sliding scale.

-If you are in the San Francisco Bay Area and would prefer to meet in-person (because you are unable to find a private space to join a virtual therapy session), an option to meet in person on California Ave in Palo Alto on Thursdays is available.
+If you’re in the San Francisco Bay Area and prefer in-person meetings, you have that option.
+If you can’t find a private spot for a virtual session, come to California Ave in Palo Alto on Thursdays.

-Once you accept the patient portal invitation you will be asked to provide background information and sign forms stating that you consent to therapy policies and fees.
-These forms may take time to read because they are focused on providing the information you need in a clear and transparent manner so you can make an education decision to engage in therapy.
+When you accept the patient portal invite, you need to complete your background information.
+You’ll also sign forms to agree to therapy policies and fees.
+These forms may take time to read.
+They aim to give you clear and transparent information.
+This way, you can make an informed choice about engaging in therapy.

-Once you have completed all the paperwork, you will be contacted to schedule your first session.
+After you finish the paperwork, Brightways Psychology will reach out to set up your first session.

-The first session will be an information gathering session which is focused on obtaining an understanding of your medical and mental health history, your family history and your current symptoms or concerns.
-This information will be kept confidential (unless you are at risk of harming yourself or others) and used to determine the most beneficial approach for treatment.
-You will also be provided an opportunity to ask any questions about the practice policies and to practice the eye movements used in ART so this session may take up to 90 minutes to complete.
+The first session will focus on gathering information.
+We’ll review your medical and mental health history.
+We’ll also check your family history and current symptoms or concerns.
+We will keep this information confidential unless you risk harming yourself or others.
+We will use it to find the best treatment for you.
+You can also ask questions about the practice policies.
+You’ll have an opportunity to practice the eye movements used in ART.
+This session may take up to 90 minutes.

-After the initial information gathering session, the initial ART session tends to take the longest.
-It is a different type of therapy so it can take extra time to adjust.
-It can last about 90 minutes but it can be helpful to allocate 120 minutes for the initial ART session so there is no need to feel rushed.
+After the intake session, the initial ART session tends to take the longest.
+It is a different type of therapy, so it can take extra time to adjust.
+It lasts about 90 minutes.
+However, it’s good to plan for 120 minutes for the first ART session.
+This way, you won’t feel rushed.